 And once we finished handing them out, the group began an impromptu clean up of the area, picking up the trash littering the sidewalk.

 I loved the proactive quality of this group.
 No one ever had to tell them to do something.
 If they say something that needed doing, they just did it.
 They’re the kind of people that were going to elicit real change in the world, and it was an honor to go on this trip with them.

 They’re also the brave souls that cleaned the bathrooms at the church.
 Selaem, Mihir, and Kathy, I have so much respect for you guys.

 Mira, Mehtab and I handed out the bagged lunches and coffee.
-I was starting to see a lot of familiar faces, which both excited and saddened me.
+I was starting to see a lot of familiar faces from our earlier stops, which both excited and saddened me.

 All I wanted was for these people to never need our services again.

 All I wanted was for them to go home.

 Some people smiled, others simply took their food and went on their way.
 And yet some others had gushing gratitude for us.

 “Good morning!
 Here’s a lunch and some coffee!”

 “No sir, just a volunteer!”